Scalable Application- and User-aware Resource Allocation in Enterprise Networks Using End-host Pacing: Introduction

 \subsection{Proposed Solutions}

-We realize the resource allocation by implementing centrally-controlled pacing of individual applications at the end-hosts, combined with delay-aware routing in the network.
-Packet pacing at the end-hosts ensures that a stream of packets conforms to a specified data-rate by adding artificial delays during the sending process in-between consecutive packets.
-Pacing prevents packet loss by smoothing out packet bursts and allows for shallow buffers in intermediate forwarding nodes.
-Shallow buffers reduce queuing delay and avoid expensive switch buffer space.
+We realize the resource allocation by implementing centrally-controlled pacing of individual applications at the end-hosts.
+Packet pacing at the end-hosts ensures that a stream of packets conforms to a specified data-rate by adding artificial delays between consecutive packets during the sending process.
+Pacing prevents packet loss by smoothing out packet bursts and allows for shallow buffers in the intermediate forwarding nodes.
+Shallow buffers reduce queuing delays and avoid expensive switch buffer space.
 Applications can reliably determine their available goodput and it is unnecessary to probe the throughput by loss-based congestion control mechanisms.
 Furthermore, pacing at the end-host allows for implementation of effective backpressure to the applications producing the data, reducing the amount of buffered data in the network stack.
 Pacing at the end-hosts can scale to thousands of traffic classes \cite{saeed2017carousel}, congestion in the network can be avoided by a central management of the available resources \cite{kumar2015bwe} and application flows can be identified at the source.
-Recent works show that bandwidth allocation to applications can be implemented holistically at global scale, enabling high percentages of link utilization \cite{kumar2015bwe}.
+Recent works show that bandwidth allocation to applications can be implemented hierarchically at global scale, enabling high percentages of link utilization \cite{kumar2015bwe}.
 Sender congestion control and QoS in the network are downgraded both to failsafe solutions and supportive roles in the overall QoS strategy, e.g., in cases the central control fails or embedded devices cannot be modified.